o8e/soccer-scrape/README.md

 * 0.0.2
     * Update docs and publish to NPM (module code remains unchanged)
+    * Add testing with mocha/chai and configure travis
 * 0.0.1
     * Develop initial function to fetch fixtures